Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 21 Maret 2026 16.42.31 UTC
+- WIB: Sabtu, 21 Maret 2026 17.40.21 UTC
-- WITA: Sabtu, 21 Maret 2026 17.42.31 UTC
+- WITA: Sabtu, 21 Maret 2026 18.40.21 UTC
-- WIT: Sabtu, 21 Maret 2026 18.42.31 UTC
+- WIT: Sabtu, 21 Maret 2026 19.40.21 UTC

 Kutipan Inspiratif:
-"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: technology
+Kategori: friendship